-- All Indemnifiable Losses (as defined in the Separation Agreement), including punitive damages, to the extent relating to, arising out of, by reason of, or otherwise in connection with PFAS Liabilities as defined in the MOU (including any mutually agreed-upon settlements); - Any costs or amounts to abate, remediate, financially assure, defend, settle, or otherwise pay for all pre-July 1, 2015 PFAS Liabilities or exposure, regardless of when those liabilities are manifested; includes Natural Resources Damages claims associated with PFAS Liabilities; - · Fines and/or penalties from governmental agencies for legacy EID PFAS emissions or discharges prior to the spin-off; and, - Site-Related GenX Claims as defined in the MOU.
+- All Indemnifiable Losses (as defined in the Separation Agreement), including punitive damages, to the extent relating to, arising out of, by reason of, or otherwise in connection with PFAS Liabilities as defined in the MOU (including any mutually agreed-upon settlements); - Any costs or amounts to abate, remediate, financially assure, defend, settle, or otherwise pay for all pre-July 1, 2015 PFAS Liabilities or exposure, regardless of when those liabilities are manifested; includes Natural Resources Damages claims associated with PFAS Liabilities: - Fines and/or penalties from governmental agencies for legacy EID PFAS emissions or discharges prior to the spin-off; and, - · Site-Related GenX Claims as defined in the MOU.

-The parties have agreed that, during the term of the cost-sharing arrangement, Chemours will bear half of the cost of such future potential legacy PFAS liabilities up to an aggregate \$4,000.
-To date under the MOU, total aggregate Qualified Spend, including settlements, by Chemours, DuPont, and Corteva has amounted to \$182.
+The parties have agreed that, during the term of the cost-sharing arrangement, Chemours will bear half of the cost of such future potential legacy PFAS liabilities, and DuPont and Corteva will collectively bear the other half of the cost of such future potential legacy PFAS liabilities up to an aggregate \$4,000.
+To date under the MOU, total aggregate Qualified Spend, including settlements, by Chemours, DuPont, and Corteva has amounted to \$268.
 Any recoveries of Qualified Spend from DuPont and/or Corteva under the cost-sharing arrangement will be recognized as an offset to the Company's cost of goods sold or selling, general, and administrative expense, as applicable, when realizable.
-Any Qualified Spend incurred by DuPont and/or Corteva under the cost-sharing arrangement, and administrative expense, as applicable, when realizable.
-Any Qualified Spend incurred by DuPont and/or Corteva under the amounts of such costs are probable and estimable or expensed as incurred with respect to period costs, such as legal expenses.
-During the three months ended March 31, 2022 and 2021, the Company incurred expenditures subject to cost-sharing as Qualified Spend under the MOU of approximately \$25 and \$13.
+Any Qualified Spend incurred by DuPont and/or Corteva under the cost-sharing arrangement will be recognized in the Company's cost of goods sold or selling, general, and administrative expense, as applicable, when the amounts of such costs are probable and estimable or expensed as incurred with respect to period costs, such as legal expenses.
+The Company incurred expenditures subject to cost-sharing as Qualified Spend under the MOU of approximately \$44 and \$108 during the three and nine months ended September 30, 2022, respectively, and \$30 and \$72 during the three and nine months ended September 30, 2021, respectively.